-It’s no secret that Causeway Bay is proud of its mega malls, designer flagship stores, indie fashion and Korean fashion.
-After a money-spending spree at all of your favourite stores – your tired feet and hungry bellies are bound to need a refuel – there are also a range of restaurants and dessert havens for food lovers to explore.
-From Hong Kong desserts to wallet-friendly eats, we’ll share with where to eat in Causeway Bay for maximum satisfaction!
+It’s no secret that Causeway Bay is proud of its mega malls, designer flagship stores, indie fashion, and Korean fashion shops.
+After a money-spending spree at all of your favourite stores, your tired feet and hungry bellies are bound to need a refuel.
+Luckily, there’s a range of restaurants and dessert havens for food lovers like you to explore!
+From Hong Kong desserts to affordable eats, we’ll share with you where to eat in Causeway Bay for maximum satisfaction.

 1. Little Bao Diner

-A little bao here and a little bao there – it’s gonna be a tough one to pick from the a-la-carte menu!
+A little bao here and a little bao there – it’s tough to pick a favourite from Little Bao Diner’s a-la-carte menu.
 There are two vegetarian baos available, one of them being the trendy impossible meat.
-If you’re craving a sweet bao, the miniature dessert versions won’t disappoint, but be warned, if you take too long to Instagram your ice-cream bao, it WILL melt in a split second!
-We’re also fans of their shrimp tacos, burrata, and the chicken poppers.
-And for drinks, the yuzu leaf cocktail is the bomb!
+If you’re craving a sweet bao, the miniature dessert versions won’t disappoint.
+But be warned: if you take too long to Instagram your ice-cream bao, it’ll melt in a split second!
+We’re also fans of the shrimp tacos, burrata, and chicken poppers.
+As for the drinks, the yuzu leaf cocktail is the bomb.

 2. Pizza Maru

-This Korean eatery always has a crowd waiting to dig in and it’s understandable why.
+The Korean eatery, Pizza Maru, always has a crowd waiting to dig in and it’s understandable why.
 The Maru Blue Mussel Pot and Korean Crab Tian are much-loved seafood dishes with a Korean twist that you need to get knocked over.
-Plus, the honey yuzu garden greens sets others salads to shame with its savoury flavours.
-For pizzas, you can opt for premium, classic, or Chicago style if you want to go all-out on the crust (and cheese!).
-And of course, the Korean Fried Chicken corner cannot be missed!
+Plus, the honey yuzu garden greens sets others salads to shame with its refreshing flavours.
+For pizzas, you can opt for premium, classic, or Chicago-style if you want to go all-out on the crust (and cheese!)
+And, of course, the Korean Fried Chicken corner simply cannot be missed.

 4. Aladin Mess

 Spent all your dough on a shopping spree?
 Refuel at Aladin Mess for wallet-friendly eats.
-The halal-certified eatery serves Indian and Pakistani food, serving delicious delicacies like chicken tikka, garlic naan and fresh mango lassi.
+The halal-certified eatery serves Indian and Pakistani food, offering delicious items such as chicken tikka, garlic naan, and fresh mango lassi.

 Find out why Aladin Mess made it onto our list of fave halal restaurants in Hong Kong.

-This Indonesian fusion resto teleports you with its village themed interior design and food served on a banana leaf.
-We love their sets as you can taste a little bit of everything on a single plate!
-The beef rendang with mixed platter and rice, and fried sea bass in Indonesian style have us coming back on the regular.
+This Indonesian fusion resto teleports you straight to the emerald of the equator with its village-themed interiors, and food served on banana leaves.
+We love Kampoeng’s set meals as you can taste a little bit of everything on a single plate.
+The beef rendang with mixed platter and rice, as well as the fried sea bass in Indonesian-style have us coming back on the regular.

 6. Hungry Korean

-Looking for a hefty Korean feast?
-The Hungry Korean is a great budget-friendly option for fast-food Korean cuisine.
-The casual canteen serves dishes like bibimbap, japchae, kimbap, and of course, kimchee.
+Looking for a quick but hefty Korean feast?
+The Hungry Korean is a budget-friendly option for fast Korean cuisine.
+The casual canteen serves dishes like bibimbap, japchae, kimbap, and of course, kimchi.
 You might just want to avoid this place at peak lunch hours as it can get pretty busy.

 7. Via Tokyo

 Mad about matcha?
-Get lost in matcha heaven at Via Tokyo, a Japanese dessert café specializing in green tea everything.
-Think Matcha Eclair, Matcha Mielle Feuille, Matcha Lava Cake, or our personal favourite, their Matcha Affogato.
-If you need to cool off after a serious shopping session, try their amazing Japanese soft serve in delicious flavours like royal milk tea and black sesame.
+Get lost in matcha heaven at Via Tokyo, a Japanese dessert café specialising in green tea everything.
+Think Matcha Eclair, Matcha Mielle Feuille, Matcha Lava Cake, or – our personal favourite – the Matcha Affogato.
+If you need to cool off after a serious shopping session, try its amazing Japanese soft serves in royal milk tea or black sesame flavour.

 Cedele is our go-to in Causeway Bay when we’re in the mood for comfort food with a healthy twist.
 The bakery-slash-café serves delicious grain salad bowls with offerings like quinoa with miso mirin salmon and fresh veggies, and freshly-made deli sandwiches.
 If you’re craving something sweeter, Cedele does guilt-free desserts justice–if you don’t believe us, just give their Pandan Coconut Cake and Coconut Walnut Cake a try.

-Cedele also made it to our list of healthy eating spots in the city.
+Cedele also made it to our list of healthy eating spots in Hong Kong.

 If you think all that char siu in Chinese cuisine means that vegetarians and vegans have to miss out, then think again.
 ChangLe is a vegetarian-friendly restaurant in causeway Bay serving meat-free eats with a specialty in Sichuan and Hunan cuisine.
 Come to the restaurant for servings of BBQ “pork”, braised mock sea cucumber and abalone, and mock chilli shrimp made with konjac.
 Your tastebuds will be stunned.